-Send: The 'audio' media type MUST be used.
-Receive: The type received MUST be 'audio'.
-Port: Send: MUST be filled in accordance with [4].
+Send: MUST be filled in accordance with [4].
 The port specified is the receive port, regardless of whether the stream is unidirectional or bi-directional.
-The sending may be different.
+The sending port may be different.
 Receive: MUST be used in accordance with [4].
 The port specified is the receive port.
 The sending port may be different.
-Transpo ort: Send: The transport protocol 'RTP/AVP' MUST be used.
+Transport: Send: The transport protocol 'RTP/AVP' MUST be used.
 Receive: The transport protocol MUST be 'RTP/AVP'.
 Media Formats: Send: Appropriate media type as defined in [4] MUST be used.
-Specifically , this field contains a list of one or more RTP payload types that this MTA is prepared to receive on the connection and that it would prefer to send with.
+Specifically, this field contains a list of one or more RTP payload types that this MTA is prepared to receive on the connection and that it would prefer to send with.
 Each payload type is mapped uniquely to a codec, either statically or dynamically.
 The static mapping SHOULD be used if available (e.g., 0 for PCMU, 8 for PCMA).
-If a dynamic payload mapping is used, an RTPMAP attribute MUST also be present and the guidelines in Section 5.4.1.11 MUST be followed.
+If a dynamic payload mapping is used, an RTPMAP attribute MUST also be present and the guidelines in Section 8.4.3.2 MUST be followed.
 Receive: In accordance with [4].
 Specifically this indicates the payload type(s) that the other side of this connection is prepared to receive.

-5.4.2 SDP Video Service Use
+8.4.4 SDP Image Service Use for T.38